 Ferguson in his Bibliotheca Chemica says: ” Kriegsmann has got but little esteem for all his learning and writings“.
-And it was a pity, since in my opinion the commentary on the Emerald Table we are going to examine is not only worth to be read, but to prefer to other best known authors.
-Of the same opinion was the french physician Manget, who published Kriegsmann exegesis in his Bibliotheca Chemica Curiosa, first tome (page 400), along with Gerard Dorn’s work.
+And it was a pity since in my opinion the commentary on the Emerald Table we are going to examine is not only worth to be read but preferred to other best-known authors.
+Of the same opinion was the french physician Manget, who published Kriegsmann’s exegesis in his Bibliotheca Chemica Curiosa, first tome (page 400), along with Gerard Dorn’s work.

-Kriegsmann’s Tabula Smaragdina explanation goes along with accurate philologic researches, which, in my opinion, do not add precious information to a modern researcher.
+Kriegsmann’s Tabula Smaragdina explanation goes along with accurate philologic research, which, in my opinion, does not add precious information to a modern researcher.
 Be aware that Kriegsmann is mainly known for having presented an alleged Phoenician translation of the Hermes work.
 A Hebraic version is also provided.
 So in the end he can put forward four Tabula versions: from Phoenician, a latin paraphrases, latin from Phoenician, and german from Phoenician.
 All unverified, of course, as was the custom of the age.
-Anyway I produced Phoenician and Hebraic versions images of the entire tabula taken from the book.
-I can only attest he wrote very poorly in latin, but …….this too was the custom of the age.
+Anyway, I produced Phoenician and Hebraic versions of images of the entire tabula taken from the book.
+I can only attest he wrote very poorly in latin, but … this too was the custom of the age.

-I have not published the whole translations, but only the charming and enigmatic verse number four.
-I thought, before getting caught up in the Tabula Smaragdina poetic charisma, it was extremely important to give technical names to the lyrical figures of Sun, Moon, Wind and Earth, because they might be applied to any religion or esoteric doctrine.
+I have not published the whole translation, only the charming and enigmatic verse number four.
+I thought, before getting caught up in the Tabula Smaragdina poetic charisma, it was extremely important to give technical names to the lyrical figures of the Sun, Moon, Wind, and Earth because they might be applied to any religion or esoteric doctrine.
 So:

 a) Pater eius est Sol, mater eius Luna, portavit illud ventus in ventre suo, nutrix eius terra est, or Sun is its father, Moon its mother, Wind carries it in its belly, Earth is its nurse;